 Create image-heavy slides that relate to the topic you are discussing.
 Using copy on slides is fine -- if done correctly.
 Don't simply write a paragraph on a slide in black and white.
 Instead, make sure the copy adds to the presentation.
 Stick to one color palette throughout the webinar deck, and try not to make it too busy.

 Take a look here to see what a blase, paragraph-only slide looks like (on the left) and what one with color and images (in other words, one that's got some life to it) looks like (on the right):

-As mentioned in the first section, you'll want to use a hashtag through the webinar process that is unique to your webinar.
-Using a lesser-known hashtag will help ensure all tweets with the hashtag are about your webinar.
+As mentioned in the first section, you can consider using a hashtag through the webinar marketing process that is unique to your virtual event.
+Using a lesser-known hashtag or creating a brand new one will help ensure all tweets with the hashtag are about your webinar.

 Nothing is worse on a webinar than a monotone speaker who puts the audience half asleep.
-Have someone on the webinar who is personable, energetic, and an expert in the topic you plan on discussing.
+Pick a webinar host who is personable, energetic, and an expert in the topic you plan on discussing.

 Additionally, if you have more than one speaker, have them play off of each other, making the webinar a discussion instead of two different monologues.

 If you are able to access experts in your industry, or thought leaders with higher followings on platforms like LinkedIn, you should also consider including them in your webinar.

 Leveraging experts will make your event more interesting for your audience and could also pull in listeners that have followed that experts work.
 You can additionally leverage these people for online co-marketing tactics before, during, and after the event.